remla25-team3/model-training/README.md

 The test structure is as follows:

-- `tests/data/`: Validates **feature and data integrity**, including format checks and input consistency.
+- `tests/data/`: Validates **feature and data integrity**, including format checks, input consistency...
-- `tests/development/`: Covers **model development**, including:
+- `tests/development/`: Focuses on **model development** and robustness, metamorphic tests, data slices...
-  - Functional tests
-  - Metamorphic testing (e.g., synonym substitution) to assess model robustness.
-  - Data slice testing for subpopulation performance.
-- `tests/infrastructure/`: Checks **ML infrastructure** components for correctness and reproducibility.
+- `tests/infrastructure/`: Checks **ML infrastructure** components for correctness, reproducibility, latency bounds, inference determinism...
-- `tests/monitoring/`: Validates that metrics, logging, and monitoring hooks are correctly configured and functioning.
+- `tests/monitoring/`: Ensures **monitoring** and drift detection, such as model staleness and prediction consistency under perturbation.

+> More information about the intent and scope of each test is included in the docstring at the beginning of every test file

 ### 🧪 Running Tests